Hugh M. Hefner First Amendment Award

 The Hugh M. Hefner First Amendment Award is an award created in honor of Playboy founder Hugh Hefner.
-The Hugh M. Hefner First Amendment Awards were established in 1979 to honor individuals who have made significant contributions in the vital effort to protect and enhance First Amendment rights for Americans.
+The Hugh M. Hefner First Amendment Awards were established by Christie Hefner in 1979 to honor individuals who have made significant contributions in the vital effort to protect and enhance First Amendment rights for Americans.
 Since the inception of the awards, more than 100 individuals including high school students, lawyers, librarians, journalists and educators have been honored.

 Nominees have traditionally come from the areas of journalism, arts and entertainment, education, publishing, law, and government, and winners are selected by a panel of distinguished judges.